-The vacuum tube industry today certainly does seem to suffer from more than its fair share of marketing hype.
-Like the washing-up powder market, the tube market is awash (sorry!) with all sorts of flimflam, not just cryo-treatment, but tube dampers, tube coolers and even rebranding modern manufacture tubesunder the names of once great manufacturers—cheap (sometimes not so cheap) gimmicks that are no substitute for real engineering.
-All this marketeering noise and nonsense achieves is to make the task of purchasing a good quality tube more challenging than it really should be.
-So, my advice when buying tubes would simply be this: invest in tubes from a reputable vendor that checks and matches them on a tube tester and guarantees them or, better still, seek out vintage N.O.S. vacuum tubes made by the likes of Mullard, Sylvania or the other giants from the golden age of tube manufacturing—we’re fortunate that they are still supplies of N.O.S. tubes available and there are deals to be had.
+So, my advice when buying tubes is simply this: invest in tubes from a reputable vendor that checks and matches them on a tube tester and guarantees them.
+Or, better still, seek out vintage vacuum tubes made by the likes of Mullard, Sylvania or the other giants from the golden age of tube manufacturing—genuine N.O.S. tubes can still be found and there are even a few good deals to be had.

 On a final note, the best means of avoiding being duped by marketing hype is to educate yourself.
 I can highly recommend taking a look at Materials and Techniques for Electron Tubes (1960) by Walter H. Kohl the Senior Engineering Specialist of Special Tube Operations at Sylvania and Electron Tube Design by RCA (1962).
 You’ll find nothing about cryo-treatment in these texts only information relating to the construction methods and quality of materials, that is, the stuff that’s genuinely relevant in the design of a good quality tube, and, these texts also provide a fascinating, nostalgic glimpse into the world of the 1960s, a time when manufacturers went to unprecedented lengths to design and construct tubes that were as near perfect as possible.
 After an hour or so’s reading from either book you’ll be in the know, a bona fide tube guru knowing what’s important in tube design and, what’s not so important.